 How is the scheme being funded and how much will it cost?

 The project to date has been being funded by the Welsh Government and Denbighshire County Council.
 To date some £1million has been allocated by both parties to enable design and development of the scheme.

 When will work start and finish?

 Construction is due to begin in Spring 2020.
 The design has been completed, planning permission has been granted, and a marine licence has been issued.
-Towards the end of 2019 preparatory works for the start of construction will begin.
+In April 2020 preparatory works for the start of construction will begin.
 A completion date for the construction hasn't yet been confirmed - it could be slowed by unforeseen weather and tidal patterns.

 Why can't work be done through the winter to allow the beach to be open in the summer?

 We want the time between beginning the project and completing it to be as short as possible, to minimise the length of time that residents of Rhyl will be disrupted.
 Due to this we will be working all year round.
 Also, construction could be a little slower in the winter months through the limited daylight and potential weather delays.

 What will the beach and promenade look like once the work is complete?